Feudi di San Gregorio – heritage and innovation (updated)

 Those native grape varieties

 Their reds come from Aglianico, Piedirosso and the ultra-rare Sirica grapes.
 In white, there is Fiano, Falanghina, Coda di Volpe, Biancolella, and Greco.
-Meanwhile, they conduct lots of research into these and other rare local varieties and, naturally, they are also organic.
+Meanwhile, they conduct lots of research into these and other rare local varieties.

 There are too many wines to cover in this article, even if they all range from excellent to stupendous.
 Each has a beautifully designed label, a real badge of quality.
 You won’t find any duffers, and DIAM corks protect the wines so that you can buy any of them with confidence.
-And, returning to my car metaphor, Alfa’s don’t rust away these days.
+Back to cars.
+Alfa Romeo quality has improved immensely, so these days think of the Alfa Romeo Giulia, 4C and 8C.

 I have picked two classics that, for me, are ambassadors; not just for Feudi di San Gregorio, but for Campania itself.
 These are both DOCG’s from Irpinia; a red Taurasi made from Aglianico and the white made from Fiano di Avellino.